-Simulations based on molecular mechanics force fields can expose dynamics on the femtosecond to microsecond timescales.
+Simulations based on classical mechanical force fields can expose dynamics on the femtosecond to microsecond timescales.
 However the force fields and solvent models used must be accurate enough for the conformations observed to correspond to those in reality.
 The Simmerling Lab is one of 6 that lead the development of the Amber molecular simulation software, which is in use worldwide by over 800 research labs.
-The Simmerling Lab also developed an atomic-detail energy function that is widely considered to provide the most accurate model currently available for protein dynamics, and currently has over 1,000 citations.
+The Simmerling Lab also developed an atomic-detail energy function that is widely considered to provide the most accurate model currently available for protein dynamics, and currently has over 4,000 citations.

 GB-neck implicit solvent models

 Molecular Dynamics simulations have the potential to supplement experimental studies on RNA.
 Currently, the quality of an RNA simulation is hard to assess, as RNA's slow folding dynamics and the need for explicit solvent impairs precision.
 We propose using the newly released GB-Neck2 implicit solvent model to greatly accelerate sampling, thus eliminating the precision problem.
 Our work involves benchmarking GB-Neck2 implicit solvent simulations against well converged explicit solvent simulations of small systems, and applying implicit solvent simulations to larger systems which are unfeasible in explicit solvent.